 Our goal is to model and inspire conscientious manufacturing: promoting local, organic methods that make a positive impact on people and the planet.
 By manufacturing in the United States, Live Good can ensure that the highest standards of hygiene and fair labor practices are maintained.
 All products are manufactured in California using 100% certified organic source materials and eco-conscious, community-minded practices.

 Jennifer has devoted her entire career to working on human rights matters.
 From her work at a public interest law firm in San Francisco to her policy experience in Washington D.C. and abroad, her passion for improving the lives of others has always been clear.

-Born in Detroit, Michigan, Jennifer learned the art of traditional brush painting using black and white ink on rice paper.
-As a child, she would spend hours painting, reading, and writing songs on the guitar.
+Born in Detroit, Michigan, Jennifer would spend hours as a child painting landscape scenes, reading, and writing songs on the guitar.

 Through her international experiences, Jennifer formed a vision of a new mode of commerce that would prioritize human and environmental health.